flosSoftware/tinnitus_therapy/README.md

 - This program is NOT highly optimized.
 On my Mac mini it consumes around 20% of CPU time.
 - This program seems to work quite well as an audio enhancer too!
 Try it on your favourite music and hear the difference.

+## How does it work?

+It receives routed audio from the soundcard of your computer (for routing audio you need to install a specific program, see [Prerequisites](#prerequisites) below) and processes it:
+- first, an automatic equalizer redistributes audio energy between high and low frequency bands
+- second, a notch filter removes frequencies around your tinnitus frequency (so move the filter frequency slider to your perceived tinnitus frequency).
+If you don't know your tinnitus frequency just use a tone generator like the one at <a href="https://onlinesound.net/tone-generator" target="_blank">onlinesound.net</a> (the research paper mentions a more sopisticated protocol that has yet to be implemented in the program).

 ## Prerequisites

 - Install BlackHole virtual device for audio loopback (separate download):